Every Living Thing Is Designed To Be Adaptable

 About Tara Ruttley

 Tara has spent her career at NASA in Human Exploration, where adaptability is everything.
 She is also a neuroscientist and knows that the brain literally changes when we have a new experience.
 We live in a limitless universe with seven different continents, nearly 200 different countries, more than 7 billion people, thousands of cultures, and hundreds of thousands of unique experiences, but mostly we stick to our daily routines.
 Yet even the tiniest bit of exploration (even in our own offices!) can make us better able to adapt to change, overcome fear and adversity, and improve creativity.
 Why not try something new?

-Tara’s a dynamic, down-to-Earth, relatable speaker, and someone who is just fun to talk with.
-She has over a decade of experience in media appearances and has given light-hearted, informative, leadership-driven, and motivational keynotes to audiences ranging from undergraduates to career scientists and industry corporate professionals.
+Tara enjoys meeting new people and learning new things, and she’s had over a decade of experience in media appearances giving light-hearted, informative, and inspirational keynotes to audiences ranging from undergraduates to career scientists and corporate professionals.

 Tara has been at NASA since 2001.
 She holds degrees in Biology, Mechanical Engineering, Neuroscience, and Anthropology-Archaeology.
 She has publications ranging from engineering to neuroscience and archaeology and holds a US Utility patent.

 Visit her Facebook page to interact or her YouTube playlist for examples of some of her media: